wordofwarning/wordofwarning.org/current/2014-spring/age/index.md

 ####More
 *Age Concerns* is an authentic, warm and witty performance sensitively investigating the art of ageing — exploring the past, present, future, tea and biscuits.

-Inspired by Nicki Hobday + Sara Cocker’s ongoing experience of working with old people in the care industry — they have worked with older people separately and together; they have made shows separately and now they are making a show together.
-The time they have spent with the elderly has given them a lot of fond memories, and "memories live longer than dreams".
-That’s what Hilda told them anyway.
+Inspired by Nicki Hobday + Sara Cocker’s ongoing experience of working with old people in the care industry — they have worked with older people separately and together, they have made shows separately, now they are making a show together.
+The time they have spent with the elderly has given them a lot of fond memories, and "memories live longer than dreams" — that’s what Hilda told them anyway.
 Hilda helped them make the show.

-Sharing the conversations they’ve had and the dances they’ve learnt with Hilda — an 88 year old lady who previously entertained “the old dears” in care homes before retirement — *Age Concerns* centres around Hilda’s advice to Nicki + Sara on how to be entertaining.
+Sharing the conversations they’ve had and the dances they’ve learnt with Hilda (an 88 year old lady who previously entertained “the old dears” in care homes before retirement) *Age Concerns* centres around Hilda’s advice to Nicki + Sara on how to be entertaining.

 ####Who are they?
 Nicki Hobday is a Manchester based theatre maker and performer.
 She makes her own work, as well in collaboration with other artists and companies currently including Michael Pinchbeck (*The Beginning*) and 30 bird (*Domestic Labour: A Study in Love*).